kingaa/vissched/README.md

 ## Detailed compilation instructions

-To compile the program, you must compile the C code "vissched.c".
+To compile the program, you must compile the C code `vissched.c`.
-If you have gcc, for example, execute
+If you have `gcc`, for example, execute
 ```
 gcc -O4 vissched.c -lm -o vissched
 ```
-Note the linking with the math library via the "-lm" option.
-The accompanying Makefile will accomplish this as well.
+Note the linking with the math library via the `-lm` option.
+The accompanying `Makefile` will accomplish this as well.

 Execute
 ```